Thursday, March 24, 2022

 Have a better night’s sleep

 It’s not uncommon for adults to experience sleep problems at some point in their life.
 It’s thought that around a third of people in the UK suffer from insomnia at some stage.
 Most healthy adults will sleep for seven to nine hours a night, on average.
-If you’re not sleeping enough, it will have a serious affect on your relationships (both work and personal) whilst delaying the recovery time from illnesses.
+If you’re not sleeping enough, it will have a serious effect on your relationships (both work and personal) whilst delaying the recovery time from illnesses.

 We all know the damage that smoking can cause, but by simply quitting the health benefits are said to be immediate.
 After around 20 minutes, your blood pressure and pulse will return to a normal state.
 In 24 hours, your lungs begin to clear up.
 The continued stay away from cigarettes will add years to your life.
 Research has shown that people who quit smoking can add up to 10 years to their life.